 Federal law mandates that New Hires be reported within 20 days of the date of hire.
 However, states are given the option of establishing reporting time frames that may be shorter than 20 days.
 You must adhere to the reporting time frame of the state to which you report.
 Be sure to check with your state New Hire contact to learn your state's requirements.

-To apply for an SSN card, your employee needs to download and complete Form SS-5.
+To apply for an social security card, your employee needs to download and complete Form SS-5.
 Form SS-5 can also be obtained by calling 1-800-772-1213 or by visiting a local Social Security office.
 These services are free.

-Before submitting your New Hire report, you may wish to check the SSN/name combinations for accuracy.
-SSNs/names may be verified by using the Social Security Number Verification Service.
+Before submitting your New Hire report, you may wish to check the SSN or name combinations for accuracy.
+SSNs or names may be verified by using the Social Security Number Verification Service.
 You may also call the Social Security Administration's toll-free number for employers, 1-800-772-6270, weekdays from 7:00 a.m. to 7:00 p.m.
 ET, which provides a number of options for this purpose.